Valuation

 (Net Profit ÷ Revenue) × 100

 Net margin shows the percentage of revenue that becomes actual profit.
-It accounts for ALL expenses including interest and tax, unlike EBITDA margin.
+It accounts for ALL expenses including interest and tax.

 How to interpret: Net margin below EBITDA margin is normal (due to interest, tax, depreciation).
-A widening gap between EBITDA and net margin may indicate rising debt costs.
+A widening gap may indicate rising debt costs.

 ROE